neoclide/coc-snippets/Readme.md

 ## Commands

-- Use `:CocList snippets` to open snippets list used by current buffer.
+- Use `:CocList snippets` to open snippets list used by current buffer, the last used snippet item would be preselected.
 - Use `:CocCommand snippets.openSnippetFiles` to choose and open a snippet file that used by current document.
 - Use `:CocCommand snippets.editSnippets` to edit user's ultisnips snippets of